-There are hundreds of beautiful waterfalls in Pennsylvania, but few are as accessible to urban dwellers as the waterfalls in Pittsburgh’s Fall Run Park.
+There are hundreds of beautiful waterfalls in Pennsylvania, including many great waterfalls near Pittsburgh, but few are as accessible to urban dwellers as the waterfalls in Pittsburgh’s Fall Run Park.

 Fall Run Park, also known as Judge D.M.
 Miller Nature Reserve, is a 94-acre park located along Route 8 in Shaler, Pennsylvania, about 10-15 minutes outside of downtown Pittsburgh.

-The park was once operated as state game lands by the Pennsylvania Game Commission until urban development made hunting the land unsafe.
+The park was once operated as state game lands by the Pennsylvania Game Commission until urban development made hunting the land unsafe (which makes it a great place to hiking during hunting season in PA).
 The land was then obtained by the community and turned into one of western Pennsylvania’s most notable local parks.

 This under-the-radar park is home to a one-mile nature trail, which follows the banks of Fall Run.
 The trail along the creek is both wide and flat and very easy to follow.
-There are several crossings of the meandering waterway along the path.
+There are several crossings of the meandering waterway along the path but bridges make these crossings easy.

 While the entire trail is about a mile in length, it’s only about half a mile to the main waterfall of Fall Run Park in Pittsburgh.
 Fall Run Falls is a roughly 25-foot waterfall that consists of a drop and a small slide near the bottom.

-A path and a set of stairs lead up alongside the waterfall as the nature trail continues above it.
-Unfortunately, these stairs were damaged as well in the flood, and it can be a bit tricky to navigate over the damaged path to the top.
-However, it’s not too difficult to navigate for those that wish to continue above the falls.
+A path and a set of stairs lead up alongside the waterfall as the nature trail continues above it for those wishing to continue walking further.

 The area of Fall Run Park above the waterfall is scenic as it mostly follows the creek, but there are no other features of note here, other than the chance to see out from the top of Fall Run Falls (use extreme caution if you approach the edge as wet rocks can be slippery).
 Because of this, most opt to turn around at the base of the waterfall.
 This creates a nice one-mile hike in the park.